 ‘Save The Cowboy’ is the whole community of people who call North Central Montana home… People who love it deeply here, whose faces are weathered and hands gnarled by the elements.

 We are tough because it’s tough country.
 We love the land, our horses, our dogs, our cattle, our communities.
 We take care of the land because the land takes care of us!

-We are generation of farmers, ranchers, business owenrs, and families that homesteaded this area.
+We are generations of farmers, ranchers, business owners, and families that homesteaded this area.
 We have come together to stand up for not only our livelihoods but for future generations in our communities.

 We aren’t fancy talkers.
 We aren’t lawyers.
-We are voluneers for our communities.
+We are volunteers for our communities.
 We are real people fighting for our future.
 We are true Montanans.